Writing is hard.

 In her book, Everybody Writes, Ann details the 12 step process she uses to consistently pump out high-quality blog posts on a weekly basis.
 With it, she claims anyone can create easy to read, consistent blog posts without dreading the writing process.
 And it all starts with a goal.

 Without a goal, writing a blog post is like trying to navigate through the woods without a compass.
 You’re going to get lost.
 So before you write a single word, ask yourself:

 “Why am I writing this post in the first place?”

-Is it to help your readers optimise their email marketing campaigns?
+Is it to help your readers optimise their email marketing campaigns as part of their digital marketing strategy?
 Is it to teach them how to do a proper pull-up?

 Once you’ve figured it out, write it bold and clear at the top of your page.
 It’ll help guide you when you begin to write.